 She is associated with justice, motherhood, and feminism.

 For many, the Virgin, known as “Our Lady of Guadalupe,” is a down-to-earth, loving, and humble saint.

 She is accessible and relatable, someone they can talk with, sing to and dance with daily.

 4. Family Member Tattoos

 Getting a family member tattoo is one way many people in Mexico honor the departed.
-We’ll talk a lot in this post about the relationship between Mexico and their deceased loved ones.
+In this post, we’ll talk a lot about the relationship between Mexico and their deceased loved ones.

 You can have an idea of the relationship with death when you see how Mexican celebrates the day of the dead, “Dia de los Muertos”, which is more of a feast than something to mourn.

-The day of the dead celebrations in Oaxaca is the most interesting as much as the one in Patzcuaro, Morelia, and Mexico City.
+The Day of the Dead in Oaxaca is the most interesting as much as the one in Patzcuaro, Morelia, and Mexico City.

 Another tradition is to prepare altars in homes or balconies also beautifully adorned with all sorts of colorful items, flowers, their departed favorite food and drinks, and their portrait.

-Sugar skulls are some of the Mexican sweets that you can find in this. time of the year to represent death.
+Sugar skulls are some Mexican sweets you can find at this time of the year to represent death.